Overall Score 6.2 Represents average audio ecosystem compatibility score.

 equal to that of the JBL Wave Beam

 Samsung Galaxy Buds Live support AAC, a codec used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
-Since it uses psychoacoustic modeling, it provides better results than other codecs at a similar bit rate.
+Because it uses psychoacoustic modeling, it provides better results than other codecs at a similar bit rate.

-JBL Wave Beam have 2 microphones.
+The JBL Wave Beam have 2 microphones.

-While the Samsung Galaxy Buds Live microphones are 6,
+Samsung Galaxy Buds Live microphones are 6,

 more than that of JBL Wave Beam by 4

 .
-More microphones record better sound quality and enable the device to filter out background sounds.
+More microphones result in better sound quality and help the earbuds to filter out background sounds.

-The JBL Wave Beam use a noise-canceling type of microphone, these microphones are made to reduce noise from the earbuds' sound.
+JBL Wave Beam use a noise-canceling type of microphone, these microphones are made to filter out background sounds from the earbuds' sound.

 With the JBL Wave Beam, so you can easily access the volume control, pause, play, mute, etc whichever functions are supported on the earbuds.

-The Samsung Galaxy Buds Live too have a control panel on them.
+Samsung Galaxy Buds Live too have a control panel on them.